MainulDip/JavaEveryday/java-language-tour.md

 <br/>

 > ### List | ArrayList | Array | HashMap
+- Array's length is fixed once created
+- ArrayList, more convenient Array.
+Its mutable and re-sizeable
+- HashMaps are like dictionary (key/value pairs), where keys needs to be unique and value can be null
+- Hashtable does not allow keys or values to be set to null
 ```java
 //  array vs array lists
 //  array => its length is fixed when created, cannot increase/decrease length but values are changeable